guillaumelobet/science_valorisation/readme.md

 ### The networks' network

-Maintaining a profile on multiple platforms can take a lot of time.
+Maintaining profiles on multiple platforms can take a lot of time.
 Fortunately, most of the tools and platforms are interconnected.
 Use these interconnections to stay easily up to-date.

 ![The networks' network](https://raw.githubusercontent.com/guillaumelobet/science_valorisation/master/images/figure5.png)